-Carl Strehlow arrived on 12 October 1894, to a dilapidated mission, with building with collapsed roofs, a lack of stores and what he considered were poorly controlled white lay staff.
-After completing and audit of supply and resources, he dismissed some of the lay staff, began holding services and set about learning the local Aranda language.
+Carl Strehlow arrived on 12 October 1894, to a mission in disrepair, with building with collapsed roofs, a lack of stores and what he considered were poorly controlled white lay staff.
+After completing an audit of supplies and resources, he dismissed some of the lay staff, began holding services and set about learning the traditional Arrarnta (Aranda as it was called then) language.
 By the end of 1894 there were approximately 66 Aboriginal people including 18 Christian adults, eight Christian children, and 40 non-Christian Aboriginals at the mission.
 By 1896 this number had grown to 100.

 Strehlow was joined by his co-missionary Pastor Bogner and his wife and son in May 1895.
 Bogner took over management of the station including the cattle and assisted with the missionary work.
 Work began in earnest on rebuilding the mission buildings.
-Two builders were hired who left a legacy in terms of the current buildings at Hermannsburg (Mr. Hart and Mr. Haemmerling, the latter was also a stonemason).
+In early 1896 two builders were hired who left a legacy in terms of the current buildings at Hermannsburg (Mr. Hart and Mr. Haemmerling, the latter was also a stonemason).
 Strehlow insisted that the buildings use local materials: stone from the Finke River was used, and lime was produced at the mission in a kiln.
-The schoolhouse and the new eating house were both complete in June 1897.

-Work on the church began in July but was not completed until Christmas that year.
-The dedication of the church was a bi-lingual ceremony with the dedication by Bogner in English and followed by Strehlow in Aranda.
+The school was opened 7th June 1896, it was also untilised as a temporary church.
+The Strehlow's House was built between October 1896 and July 1897.
+Work on the church began in July 1897 but was not completed until Christmas that year.
+The dedication of the church was a bi-lingual ceremony with the dedication by Bogner in English and followed by Strehlow in Arrarnta.
 The church which you can see today at Hermannsburg hosted 186 baptisms (172 Aboriginal people and 14 European children) over its life.

 Challenges and conflict